-11. Language or nationality requirements.
-There are no language requirements other than English for national or regional or sub-regional programs to be authorized to be part of the WCPFC ROP.
+- 10 Entrance requirements and certification in specific gears.
+The WCPFC does not prescribe an entrance requirement for observer training programs (such as a specific level of education), which varies from program to program, but it does state that observers must reach a high (though undefined) level of competency and must be able to be categorized as fully trained in one or all of the major tuna-harvesting gear types (purse seine, longline, pole and line, etc).
+10 - Language or nationality requirements.
+There are no language requirements other than 11.
+English for national or regional or sub-regional programs to be authorized to be part of the WCPFC ROP.
 Under the WCPFC, CMM 2007-01 sets the standard that the Commission ROP shall consist of independent and impartial observers qualified in accordance with criteria approved by the Commission.
-While it is not specifically required that the observer be of a different nationality than the flag State, that is the general practice13.
-However, CMM 2007-01 prescribes that vessels that operate principally in coastal waters, but occasionally venture on to the adjacent high seas or into the waters under the jurisdiction of a neighboring State, if they so agree, may carry observers of their own nationality provided those observers have been authorized by the Secretariat.

-12. Program management.
-Again, to be authorized to be part of the WCPFC ROP, national or regional or sub-regional programs must be audited and determined to have met the standards, which include elements on program management.
-In particular, authorized observer programs must have processes for coordinating the placement and deployment of observers, mechanisms for resolving disputes, conduct pre-briefings and de-briefings, employ vessel safety checks, have training programs for briefers, establish codes of conduct and standards for the performance of observers.

-13. New technologies.
+While it is not specifically required that the observer be of a different nationality than the flag State, that is the general practice.
+However, CMM 2007-01 prescribes that vessels that operate principally in coastal waters, but occasionally venture on to the adjacent high seas or into the waters under the jurisdiction of a neighboring State, if they so agree, may carry observers of their own nationality provided those observers have been authorized by the Secretariat. - 12.
+Program management.
+Again, to be authorized to be part of the WCPFC ROP, national or regional or sub-regional programs must be audited and determined to have met the standards. which include elements on program management.
+In particular, authorized observer programs must have processes for coordinating the placement and deployment of observers, mechanisms for resolving disputes, conduct pre-briefings and de-briefings, employ vessel safety checks, have training programs for briefers, establish codes of conduct and standards for the performance of observers. - 13.
+New technologies.
 The WCPFC training standards for programs that wish to be authorized as part of the ROP include the use of digital recorders, and other standard radio and communications equipment.
 However, the WCPFC training standards do not currently prescribe that observers be proficient in such things as computer software or electronic data entry technologies because they are not yet in wide use in the region.
 However, while some WCPFC ROP authorized programs use only paper forms, others are beginning to use electronic logbooks for observers.